aiven/aiven-docs/docs/products/kafka/howto/manage-quotas.md

 ## Update quota

-To update an existing quota, follow these steps:
+To update an existing quota:

 1. Select **Quotas** from the left sidebar for your Apache Kafka service.